unconferenceCanberra/unconfcbr-website/expectations.md

 **Important:** The conference is a fairly photo-friendly event.
 It’s very likely that you will have your photo taken during the day; if you run a session, your photo will almost certainly be taken.

 If you *don’t* wish to have your photo taken that is no problem.
-Keep an eye out for cameras and just let the person with the camera know.
+If you're running a session let everyone know at the start, and otherwise keep an eye out for cameras and just let the person with the camera know.
 If you see a photo of yourself posted online you can ask the photographer to take it down if you wish.

-If you do take photos you are welcome to add them to [the BarCampCanberra flickr group](http://www.flickr.com/groups/barcampcanberra/).
+If you do take photos you are welcome to add them to [the BarCampCanberra flickr group]({{ site.data.links.flickr }}).

 Talks may be recorded for posterity.
 If you really want your talk recorded, check what gear is in the room you are using.